This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Without a doubt, the main reasons for many to visit the Falkland Islands are the adorable and characterful penguins, of which there are five types across the archipelago.
 Even from Stanley, the capital, you can quite quickly head to points to see these beautiful animals waddling around or jumping into the clear waters.

 The whole of the Falkland Islands is basically a vast nature and conservation reserve, and to see King Penguin colonies in the wild is just a feeling I’ll forevermore struggle to put into words.
+If you’re seeking penguin sightings, this is certainly one of the best islands to visit in the world.

 3. Countless other wildlife opportunities